TarokhDev2020/Calculator-for-SwiftUI/README.md

 # Calculator-for-SwiftUI
-A simple and modern calculator app written by SwiftUI
+A simple and modern calculator app using SwiftUI

 ## Installation ##
 * Git and clone <br/>